re1th123/smartescalatorr/README.md

 3. **PIP motion sensor**: for sesning the motion

-4. **FHC-05 Bluetooth Module**:This module is used for wireless communication.
+4. **HC-05 Bluetooth Module**:This module is used for wireless communication.
 It appears that the UART5 module of the TM4C123 is configured to communicate with this Bluetooth module.
 The HC-05 typically has TX and RX pins for serial communication.
 5. **Jumper Cables**: You'll need male-to-female (M-F) and male-to-male (M-M) jumper cables for making various connections.

-6. **4.7k ohm resistor (2)**: These resistors are part of the project's electronic setup
-## Required Software

-1. **Any text editor**: You'll need a text editor for editing the code if necessary.

-2. **A full Python distribution and pip**: These are required for training and exporting the machine learning model.

 3. **Patience**: Building and fine-tuning this system may require some patience.